Esri/calcite-design-system/packages/calcite-components/src/components/alert/readme.md

 # calcite-alert

-Alerts are contextual pop-up style messages that can contain actions without obstructing the application.
+The `calcite-alert` component is a contextual pop-up style message that can contain actions without obstructing the application.

-They are primarily displayed as a response to the user taking action on an element; however they can also be used to communicate non-critical system messages, or to provide updates on actions the user has previously taken.
+Alerts are primarily displayed as a response to the user taking action on an element; however they can also be used to communicate non-critical system messages, or to provide updates on actions the user has previously taken.

 <!-- Auto Generated Below -->